intel/rohd-hcl/doc/components/multiplier.md

 The parameters of the
 `CompressionTreeMultiplier` are:

-- Two input terms `a` and `b`
+- Two input terms `a` and `b` which can be different widths
 - The radix used for Booth encoding (2, 4, 8, and 16 are currently supported)
 - The type of `ParallelPrefix` tree used in the final `ParallelPrefixAdder` (optional)
-- Whether the operands should be treated as signed (2s complement) or unsigned
+- `signed` parameter: whether the operands should be treated as signed (2s complement) or unsigned
+- An optional `selectSigned` control signal which overrides the `signed` configuration allowing for runtime control of signed or unsigned operation with the same hardware.

 Here is an example of use of the `CompressionTreeMultiplier`: